tagspaces/documentation/docs/tutorials/s3-bucket-locations.md

 ## Step 4 - Upload files to the bucket

-The easies way to upload files to your bucket is to use the build upload functionality, as seen in the next screenshot.
+The easiest way to upload files to your bucket is to use the build upload functionality, as seen in the next screenshot.
 But first you should create a folder in the bucket, which will serve as a root folder.
 You can name if for example _rootfolder_.

 ![Create S3 bucket root folder](/media/aws/aws-s3-create-rootfolder.png)